andrebeu/active-learning/pwm-toy0521/README.md

 goal: simulate easy vs difficult trial
  * show acc rises faster for easy when trained on both concurrently

+## reward structure note

+* should I reward hold or punish hold violation?
+* noticed that training hold on longer delays allows model to learn hold _faster_ than shorter delays, because more holding experience per episode.
+  * hold reward could scale with number of steps
+  * might need to be careful with equating batch sizes when comparing different delay conditions.

 ## note POMDP

 * WM tasks are POMDP environments in which state(t+1) do not depend on action